Public policy: Enforcement

-Implementation gap
+Policy-Implementation gap

-As stated by Paul Cairney, the implementation gap are the stages a policy must go through before an authoritative decision is made and carried out.
-As an example, the agenda setting stage is followed by the policy formulation, this will continue until the policy is implemented.
+The Policy-Implementation gap refers to the difference between policy ideas and goals on paper relative to how they are carried out and implemented in practicality.
+This gap arises when the goals, objectives, or provisions of a policy fail to be fully realized in practice, often due to challenges, inefficiencies, or unforeseen obstacles in the implementation process.
+As an issue, it is often overlooked by governments, with implementation seen as an afterthought, sometimes referred to as 'the rest'.

 Top-down and bottom-up implementation

 "Top-down" and "bottom-up" describe the process of policy implementation.
 Top-down implementation means the carrying out of a policy at the top i.e. central government or legislature.
 The bottom-up approach suggests that the implementation should start with the target group, as they are seen as the actual implementers of policy.

 Evaluation

 Evaluation is the process of assessing the extent to which the policy has been successful, or if this was the right policy to begin with/ was it implemented correctly and if so, did it go as expected.

 Policy maintenance

 Maintenance is when the policy makers decide to either terminate or continue the policy.
 The policy is usually either continued as is, modified, or discontinued.